Fill your muscle-building arsenal with these bi’s and tri’s exercises and workouts

 12. Underhand Seated Row

 How to: Bend your knees and hold the bar with an underhand grip, shoulder-width apart.
 Lean back slightly, keeping your back straight, then use your back muscle to drive the bar towards your belly button.
-Return the bar to starting position and repeat.
+Return the bar to the starting position and repeat.

 13. Reverse Curl Straight Bar